 The fuel distribution piping at your facility may be in danger.
-The danger is not because of terrorism, vandalism, or other human influence, but in fact from a natural occurring process.
-Corrosion is the cause of about 35% of all fuel pipeline accidents according to the US Department of Transportation’s Office of Pipeline Safety.
-Luckily, a method was discovered back in 1824 that halts this process.
-Enter the birth of cathodic protection.
+The danger is not because of terrorism, vandalism, or other human influence, but from a natural occurring process.
+Corrosion is the cause of approximately 35% of all fuel pipeline accidents according to the US Department of Transportation’s Office of Pipeline Safety.
+Luckily, a method was discovered in 1824 that halts this process: cathodic protection.

 End of story, right?

 Wrong.
 Eventually the sacrificial metal will be depleted, leaving your piping vulnerable to major damage.
 That is why you must have your cathodic protection system tested to monitor the rate of depletion.
 You are not alone as the local utility must ensure their main supply up to the discharge flange of the meter is properly protected as well.
 This is required to be performed by the National Association of Regulatory Utility Commissioners (NARUC) once a year, but did you know that many utility companies are years behind with these tests?

 Your responsibility for fuel distribution piping starts with the discharge flange of the utility’s meter.
 This means that the piping from the meter that goes back underground, maybe through the parking lot, is your responsibility to repair if it is leaking.
 In some cases, the facility’s main fuel supply must be shut off at the street, bringing the plant down while repair crews work around the clock to get you up and running again.

 The National Fire Protection Association (NFPA) has developed the NFPA 54 (also known as the National Fuel Gas Code) for the proper operation, service and maintenance of gas distribution piping.
 NFPA 54 also now mandates that steel pipe and steel tubing installed underground have a cathodic protection program installed and maintained per their standards!
 Are you meeting the new standards for your underground piping?

 A short case study of a major automotive company